BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 front-page: true
 permalink: /projects/
 headerImg: /assets/headers/projects.png
+headerImgAlt: A collection of the different projects Bryce has made
 ---

 Here are some of my current and past personal projects, both software and nonsoftware: hope you can learn something from them or just enjoy them!